pietheinstrengholt/Nest-thermostat-temperature-history-flotchart/README.md

 Nest thermostat temperature
 =======

-The Nest thermostat temperature history is a tool written in PHP and Javascript.
-It uses the FlotCharts code to draw graphs from the data obtained from the "Nest servers".
-In order to read the information from nest the nest-api is used.
+The "Nest thermostat history tool" is a near real-time temperature / monitoring tool to visualise all thermostat statistics.
+The tool can visualise temperature over a large amount of time.
+Different colors are used for heating (red), auto_away (blue), leaf (green) and other (yellow).
+It fetches the data from the nest servers and stores it in a local database.
+The tool is written in PHP and Javascript.

 Copyright (c) 2014 Piethein Strengholt, piethein@strengholt-online.nl

 INSTALLATION
 ------------

-1. Create table with database.sql
+1. Create a new table with the database.sql script
-2. Change username, password in load.php and json.php
+2. Change servername, username and password in load.php and json.php files
-3. Add nest account and password to load.php
+3. Add your nest account-name and password to the load.php file
-4. Start polling with load.php
+4. Start polling with load.php (cronjob every 5 minutes)
+To poll every minute change the 'barWidth: 300000' to 'barWidth: 60000' in the index.html

 CREDITS